codedbychavez/configcat-vue/README.md

   }
 });
 ```

-## Using the FeatureWrapper component
+### Using the FeatureWrapper with a user object

+As mentioned in the